 1. Why is it important to examine the ear canal before proceeding with the ear impression technique?

-Answer: The examination of the ear canal is crucial to identify any abnormalities, cerumen levels, or signs of infection.
-This ensures accurate impressions and prevents complications during the process.
-Avoidance of proceeding in the presence of cerumen or infections is emphasized to maintain precision.
+The inspection of the ear canal is important to check for abnormalities, cerumen, or infection.
+Thus ensuring impressions are accurate, avoiding complications whilst providing the process.
+It is important to avoid proceeding in cerumen or infections in order to maintain precision.

 2. What precautions should be taken when inserting a canal block during the ear impression process?